Heritage Conservation & Restoration Sydney

 Preservation – Maintaining a structure in its existing state and preventing further deterioration.

 Restoration – Returning a structure to a known earlier state by the repair of existing fabric without the introduction of new materials.

 Reconstruction – Returning a structure to a known earlier state by the introduction of new material into any remaining fabric.

 Heritage Skills Training

 Not only do we conform to the Burra Charter, but we are also very passionate about retaining the heritage skills required in order to conform to the principles of the Burra Charter.
-In February 2013, Master Heritage Painter Gary Lancaster ran a workshop of heritage specialist painting skills for the graduate architects of the University of Melbourne.
+In February 2013, Master Heritage Painter Gary Lancaster, director of Lancaster Painters Australia, ran a workshop of heritage specialist painting skills for the graduate architects of the University of Melbourne.
 Gary is passionate about retaining traditional heritage skills for future generations to enjoy.
 Without the training of skills and supply of the historic tools used by past masters, such finishes are becoming a dying art and need to be retained by future generations.
 See more about traditional heritage skills and our traditional Sydney heritage painting services.